Didi Perego

-Didi Perego (13 April 1935 – 28 June 1993) was a statuesque Italian actress who appeared in more than 80 films and television shows.
+Didi Perego (born Aida Perego; 13 April 1935 – 28 June 1993) was a statuesque Italian actress who appeared in more than 80 films and television shows.
 She made her film debut in 1959's Death of a Friend.
-The same year, she starred in perhaps her best-known role as Sofia in Kapò.
-She won the Silver Ribbon for Best Supporting Actress from the Italian National Syndicate of Film Journalists.
-She had a major starring role in Mario Bava's Caltiki - The Immortal Monster (Caltiki - il Mostro Immortale) the same year.
+The same year, she starred in perhaps her best-known role as Sofia in Kapo.
+She won the Nastro d'Argento for Best Supporting Actress from the Italian National Syndicate of Film Journalists.
+She had a major starring role in Mario Bava's Caltiki – The Immortal Monster (Caltiki, il mostro immortale) the same year.

 She worked steadily, mainly in Italian productions, while later having a supporting role in Sidney Lumet's 1969 film psycho-drama The Appointment.
-She also appeared in several British television series including The Avengers, Mr. Rose and Man in a Suitcase.
+She also appeared in several British television series including The Avengers, Mr Rose and Man in a Suitcase.
 Her last screen appearance was in 1992; she died of cancer the following year.